jxxcarlson/markup-experiments/README.md

-# Language R1
+# Rational Markup Languages

-This is a first in a series of experiments in designing a rational markup language.
+We collect here  a series of experiments in designing a rational markup language.

+## Language R1

-Here is an example:
+Here is an example of a piece of text in the langauge
+R1:

 ```
-This is a test: [strong [italic whatever!]]
+This is a test: [bold [italic whatever!]]
 ```

 or perhaps just

 ```
-This is a test: [s [i whatever!]]
+This is a test: [b [i whatever!]]
 ```

 There is only one construct: